Women Travel News. Why?

 The second city that we'll visit during the Jewels of Eastern Europe tour, will be the Imperial city of Vienna, laced with architectural marvels from its medieval past to the impossible surrealist landmarks.
 The focus of our stay here will be music, art, cuisine and the history of Vienna.

-- We will spend 4 days in Vienna, experiencing the best that the city has to offer, while staying at a luxury hotel in the center of the Old Town.
+- We will spend 4 days in Vienna, experiencing the best that the city has to offer, while staying at an old world hotel in the center of the Old Town.

 - We'll tour Habsburgs' Schonbrunn Palace, Vienna's Opera House, the Kunsthistorisches Museum, the Belvedere Palace, admire the baroque domes, Gothic cathedrals, Art Nouveau architecture and some of the most celebrated European paintings.

-- We'll explore the serenely beautiful Vienna Woods in the Wachau Valley, as we take a cruise on the Danube River, tour the Baroque Melk Abbey and the Gothic town of Krems.
+- We'll explore the serenely beautiful Vienna Woods in the Wachau Valley, as we take a cruise along the Danube River, tour the Baroque Melk Abbey and the Gothic town of Krems.

 - We'll enjoy a Mozart music concert performed in the same concert hall where Mozart once played.